alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 ![](image_c2cde03d94.png)

-There is a waiting period regarding the <a href="https://medium.com/@alephium/time-to-finality-17d64eeffd25" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/time-to-finality-17d64eeffd25" target="_blank">time to finality</a>.
+There is a waiting period regarding the <a href="https://medium.com/@alephium/time-to-finality-17d64eeffd25" data-href="https://medium.com/@alephium/time-to-finality-17d64eeffd25">time to finality</a>.
 It can take up to 15 minutes to finalize the transaction.

 ![](image_0ed8c468e0.png)